 The deadline for application submission is April 1 for Fall admission and October 1 for Spring admission.

 Admission to the graduate program in the Department of Pharmaceutics and Drug Delivery is open to superior students with a bachelor’s of science degree or a master’s degree in pharmacy, chemistry, biology, chemical engineering, biotechnology, or a related area.
 A “B” average or better in undergraduate and graduate coursework is required for consideration for admission.
 Admission is competitive, so it is unlikely that all students who meet the minimum requirements will be admitted.
 Students must submit scores from verbal and quantitative sections of the Graduate Record Exam (GRE).
 The minimum score varies from year to year depending upon the applicant pool.
 However, the average GRE scores of the students admitted within the last 5 years has been 300.
 International applicants also must take the TOEFL examination and score at least 550 on the paper-based test, 79 on the internet-based test, or 213 on the computer-based test.
 Two letters of recommendation, a resume, and a statement of purpose are used to evaluate candidates.
-You may apply to all of the gradate programs online and get additional application information from the University of Mississippi Graduate School website.
+You may apply to all of the gradate programs online.
+The statement of purpose, resume and recommender contact info should be uploaded and entered on the online application.
+Additional application information can be found at the University of Mississippi Graduate School website.

 The official transcripts, GRE scores, TOEFL scores, statement of purpose, resume, and two letters of recommendation should be mailed to:

 The Ph.D. of Pharmaceutical Sciences with emphasis in pharmaceutics requires students to complete a minimum of 36 semester hours of course work and 18 hours of dissertation.